 The methodology pertaining to these rankings takes both caliber and cost of the education into consideration.

 Any student who is interested in Chemical Engineering needs to take a look at Clemson University.
-The area of Clemson, South Carolina, is great for learners who favor a quiet, suburban region.
+It is located in the suburban area of Clemson, South Carolina.

 University of South Carolina - Columbia is a good choice for individuals interested in a Chemical Engineering major.
 Looking for a big school?
 This school has more than 20,000 students on campus.